lextrack/GodotVideoConverter/README.md

 # Godot Video Converter

 A specialized video conversion tool for Godot Engine developers.
+This application also works for Love2D.

 ## Purpose